YouTube Video to PDF Notes preview

 Upload a video file you have permission to process

-Direct YouTube URL import is coming soon
+Direct YouTube URL import is not available

 Create chapters, transcript references and study notes